khanhdang/mkdocs-site/docs/scholarship.md

 # Scholarship

 !!! note "Eligibility"
-        This page is mainly for international students.
+        - This page is mainly for international students.
 I am not familiar with scholarships for Japanese students.
 Please contact the university for more information regarding domestic scholarships.
+        - These are two common scholarships, there are different ones such as JASSO or SAISUA.

 ## **MEXT Scholarship**